Techcyte/devkit/docs/api-bridge.md

 # Building an API Bridge

 Using Techcyte's classification webhook system, third-party developers can run their image classification code on their own infrastructure and report results back to Techcyte.
-When a user creates an image classification task, the webhook is notified with the appropriate variables listed below.
+When a user creates an image classification task, the webhook is notified with the appropriate variables listed [below](#webhook-variables).

-## Example Code Features
+Example Code Features:

 - **Modular Code**: Implement your image processing logic in `webserver.py`’s `process_image()` function.
 - **Image Handling**: Support DICOM/SVS/TIFF via `pydicom`, `openslide-python`
 - **Visualization**: On the Techcyte app, four box objects are drawn on the image for result verification.

 ## Webhook variables

-- **Supplied in Production**:
+**Supplied in Production**:

   - `company_id`: Company identifier, useful for billing
   - `scans`: A mapping of scan identifiers to presigned image download url
   - `task_id`: Task identifier
   - `case_id`: The assigned case id (unused for most calls)
   - `model_id`: A user supplied variable used to customize webhook calls
+  - `jwt_token`: A task specific jwt token used for authorizing requests to techcyte (not required for local testing)

 ## Getting Started